DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 |STS-192/OC-192 | STM-64      | 9.953 Gbps |
 |STS-768/OC-768 | STM-256      | 39.813 Gbps |

-Synchronous Digital Hierarchy (SDH) and Synchronous Optical Network (SONET) are fiber-optic high-speed networking standards.
+- Synchronous Digital Hierarchy (SDH) and Synchronous Optical Network (SONET) are fiber-optic high-speed networking standards.
 SDH was standardized by the International Telecommunications Union (ITU) and SONET by the American National Standards Institute (ANSI).
 SDH and SONET are mostly hardware or physical layer standards defining infrastructure and line speed requirements.
 SDH and SONET use synchronous time-division multiplexing (TDM) to high-speed duplex communications with minimal need for control and management overhead.

-- **Common VPN Protocols**: VPNs can be implemented using software or hardware solutions.
+- 📁**Common VPN Protocols**: VPNs can be implemented using software or hardware solutions.
 In either case, there are several common VPN protocols: PPTP, L2TP, L2F (Cisco), SSH, OpenVPN (i.e., TLS), and IPsec.
   - ⚓Tunnel Mode: encrypts the entire IP packet, including both the header and the payload, and then encapsulates it within a new IP packet.
 This mode is commonly used for VPNs that connect entire networks or provide secure communication over untrusted networks.
 Tunnel mode VPNs are used to connect networks to networks or hosts to networks.
 It is applied in Site-to-Site VPNs and remote access VPNs
   - ⚓Transport Mode: encrypts only the payload of the IP packet, leaving the original IP header intact.
 This mode is typically used for end-to-end communications between individual devices.
 Transport mode is used to connect hosts to hosts.
     - ⚒️**TLS**:  TLS is also used for an increasingly large percentage of VPN connections and may appear at some point in the CISSP exam.